NotNite/htmlua/README.md

 ...all dynamically at request time.
 It is effectively serverside rendering where your output file is being rendered from Lua functions.
 It supports a component-like system for reusing blocks of HTML.
 It runs on six operating systems with a single file thanks to the [redbean](https://redbean.dev/) web server.

+It is suggested to read `src/pages/index.html.lua`, as it is heavily commented.

 ## Why?

 I recently read [Ben Visness](https://bvisness.me/luax/)'s article about their custom Lua dialect for JSX-like elements.
 I thought I could build a system just as flexible to use in vanilla Lua.